robertkarl/yabc/testdata/adhoc/README.md

 ## File format
 Adhoc transactions are defined in a CSV file.
-You can start with a copy of [this one](./adhoc.csv) It is recommended that the CSV file is edited with a program like excel or google sheets before use with yabc or [CostBasis.Report](https://costbasis.report).
+You can start with a copy of [this one](./adhoc.csv) It is recommended that the CSV file is edited with a program like Excel or Google Sheets before use with yabc or [CostBasis.Report](https://costbasis.report).

 ## Number formatting
 All values should be positive in your adhoc transaction sheet.